Martizz/Solar-System-in-Processing/README.md

 # Solar-System-in-Processing
 Simple Solar System Model in Processing.
+[Textures of the planets etc. are not included.]